Pinnacle Safety and Training Blog

 Interested in becoming a VET Trainer?

-Are you considering a career change for 2020?
-Becoming a Trainer in the vocational education and training sector could be a great choice, especially if you’d like to continue to use your skills and experience but get ‘off the tools’.
-What’s more, if you enjoy being with people and making a difference to peoples’ lives, it can be very rewarding work.
+Are you considering a career change?
+Have you thought about becoming a Trainer in the vocational education and training sector?
+Perhaps you’d like to continue to use your skills and experience but get ‘off the tools’?
+If you enjoy working with people and making a difference to peoples’ lives, being a Trainer can be very rewarding work.

 Here’s what you need to do to become a Trainer in the VET system (which includes TAFEs and Registered Training Organisations):

 - You need to complete a Certificate IV in Training and Assessment (TAE40116), which you can do with Pinnacle Safety and Training, either in-person or online.*

 - You need to hold the qualification you want to teach.
 For example, let’s say you want to teach Work Safely at Heights (RIIWHS204D) then you need to have successfully completed this course.
 In some cases, you may need some other qualifications as well (for example, you might need a White Card).